Variational wavefunction for multi-species spinful fermionic superfluids and superconductors: Abstract

 \section{Abstract}

-We introduce a new fermionic variational wavefunction, suitable for interacting multi-species systems and sustaining superfluidity.
-In this frame, we also introduce a novel way for the treatment of entanglement via a new quantum index, which is related to the internal symmetry of the quantum state.
-This index is "ghostly", i.e. it appears only within the quantum state, but it does not appear in any observable quantity.
-Applications include quark matter, nuclei, neutron stars and the high temperature superconductors.
-Spin up and down fermions are, in principle, inequivalent.
-A wider class of Hamiltonians than sheer Bardeen-Cooper-Schrieffer (BCS) type, comprising interaction and hybridization between different fermion species, can be treated "exactly", as in the well known manner of BCS theory.
-We present the finite temperature version of the theory, and we discuss the appearance of charge and spin density wave order.
+We introduce a new fermionic variational wavefunction, generalizing the Bardeen-Cooper-Schrieffer (BCS) wavefunction, which is suitable for interacting multi-species spinful systems and sustaining superfluidity.
+Applications range from quark matter to the high temperature superconductors.
+A wide class of Hamiltonians, comprising interactions and hybridization of arbitrary momentum dependence between different fermion species, can be treated in a comprehensive manner.
+This is the case, as both the intra-species and the inter-species interactions are treated on equally rigorous footing, which is accomplished via the introduction of a new quantum index attached to the fermions.
+The index is consistent with known fermionic physics, and allows for heretofore unaccounted fermion-fermion correlations.
+We have derived the finite temperature version of the theory, thus obtaining the renormalized quasiparticle dispersion relations, and we discuss the appearance of charge and spin density wave order.

+We present numerical solutions for two electron species in 2 dimensions.
+Based on these solutions, we show that, for equivalent spin up and down fermions, the Fermi occupation factor (per spin) equals 1/2 deep in the Fermi sea.
+This constitutes a unique experimental prediction of the theory, both for the normal and superfluid states.
+Interestingly, this result, obtained in the thermodynamic limit, is consistent with Fermi occupation factor (in-)equalities for finite systems of electrons, derived (in a different context) by Borland and Dennis, J. Phys.
+B {\bf 5}, 7 (1972) and by Altunbulak and Klyachko, Commun.
+Math.
+Phys. {\bf 282}, 287 (2008).